-One of my closest friends from college got married over the weekend and Amy and I were invited to attend this special ceremony where two people in love exchange vows to love, grow and troubleshoot through all of life’s trials and tribulations.
+One of my closest friends from college got married over the weekend and drove up to attend this special ceremony where two people in love exchange vows to love, grow and troubleshoot through all of life’s trials and tribulations.
 Not as individuals, but as a team.
 A tribe of two people who understand that there is no such thing as “I” or “me” when something as sacred as marriage binds two people as one.

 It was a weekend to celebrate, but it was also a weekend of nostalgic reunions and adventure for everyone that were there.
 Where hugs and kisses were the norm between people who are not related by blood, but by the experiences in the past that brought them together.
 It was one of the best weekends I’ve ever had and seeing smiling faces of old friends and family, only reaffirmed the fact that our bond was strong.